A 4-day Itinerary in Perth

 The tower is surrounded by ceramic tiles designed by school kids around Western Australia and contains an observation deck on the 6th floor that enjoys peerless bird’s eye views over the Swan River.

-We also visited the nearby London Court (which we spent quite a lot of time in the area in the evening); this is an open-roofed historic shopping arcade located in Perth’s CBD which was built in 1937.
+We spent some time at the nearby London Court (which we spent quite a lot of time in the area in the evening); this is an open-roofed historic shopping arcade located in Perth’s CBD which was built in 1937.
 It was wonderful that these historic buildings are still well-protected within the hustle and bustle of the busy St George Terrace.

-The Kings Park is another of Perth’s pride and joy.
-Kings Park is amongst the largest urban parks in the world.
+Kings Park is another of Perth’s pride and joy.
+Kings Park is amongst the largest urban parks in the world, and one of the best.
 Yes, it’s larger than New York’s Central Park (by 20%), London’s Hyde Park, Vancouver’s Stanley Park, or San Francisco’s Golden Gate Park.
 Kings Park is a verdant thousand-acre oasis in the heart of Perth, offering postcard-perfect views of the CBD skyline and the Swan River (and I picked it as the cover of this blog!) at the front lawn of Botanic Gardens.
-The Park also features over 300 species of native Western Australian plants, dozens of bird species and miles of manicured gardens and untamed bushland.
+The Park also features over 300 species of native Western Australian plants, dozens of bird species, and miles of manicured gardens and untamed bushland.
+This is a popular location for a picnic, garden party, wedding, or concert, so don’t be surprised if you ran into one of these cheerful festivities.
+In September and October every year, the Wild Flower Festival is an event in Perth and it’s a world-class flower festival, with a wide range of flowers showcased to the public.

-We headed back to Perth’s CBD at night and to be honest, I was pleasantly surprised that the city has quite a diverse coverage of Asian cuisine.
-We also love the churros at San Churro Chocolateria!
+After a day of exploring the many places in Perth we headed back to Perth’s CBD at night for dinner and some fun!
+To be honest, I was pleasantly surprised that the city has quite a diverse coverage of Asian cuisines.
+We had pho in a Vietnamese restaurant and we also love the churros at San Churro Chocolateria!

 Of course, there is still a lot to explore and I will add them to my itinerary for my next trip.
-But now, I would like to share some “Aussie” slangs that you may not actually use them, but you would understand what they mean when you hear them~
+But now, I would like to share some “Aussie” slangs that you may not actually use, but you would understand what they mean when you hear them~

 Aussie Gentlemen and Sheila slangs: